Chile

 Almost Sufficient

-The “Almost sufficient” rating indicates that Chile’s climate policies and action in 2030 are not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
-If all countries were to follow Chiles´s approach, warming could be held at—but not well below—2°C. If we were to rate Chile’s planned policies, the lower end would be “1.5° compatible”.
+Chile’s current policies are almost sufficient when rated against modelled domestic pathways.
+This rating indicates that Chile’s climate policies and action in 2030 are not yet consistent with the 1.5°C temperature limit but could be with moderate improvements.
+If all countries were to follow Chile’s approach, warming could be held below—but not well below—2°C.

-According to our assessment, emissions under Chile’s currently implemented policies would reach levels between 87 and 104 MtCO2e excl.
-LULUCF by 2030 (3% to 18% below 2021 levels).
-This range is sufficient to reach the 2030 NDC target (95 MtCO2e) but Chile will need to implement additional policies in order to be 1.5° compatible.
+According to our assessment, emissions under Chile’s currently implemented policies would reach 100–108 MtCO2e (excl.
+LULUCF) by 2030 (6–13% below 2021 levels).
+The CAT estimates that Chile reached peak emissions in 2021, ahead of the 2025 target in its NDC.
+However, this emissions level is still insufficient to reach both the conditional and unconditional 2030 NDC targets (88–95 MtCO2e), let alone be on a 1.5°C trajectory.
+Chile will need to implement additional policies in order to be 1.5°C compatible.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.